Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

 ## Logic Gates
 OK ok, I know I said we would begin on the XOR stream cipher, but understanding logic gates is kind of crucial if you want to write the encryption.
-Remember earlier when I assigned binary numbers to a boolean value?
+Remember earlier when I assigned binary numbers to a Boolean value?
 Well, that will come in handy now.
 Just like an if statement in Python logic gates use Boolean Values.
-The following are common boolean operators:
+The following are common Boolean operators:
 * AND, checks if both statements are True
 * OR, check if at least one of the statements are True
-* NOT, changes the boolean values of a statement, true to false or false to true The term "logic gate" originates from how electronic circuits handle booleans, on(true) off(false).
+* NOT, changes the Boolean values of a statement, true to false or false to true The term "logic gate" originates from how electronic circuits handle Booleans, on(true) off(false).
 ### And Gates
 And gates take in two bits as an input and produce a single bit as an output.
 If both input bits are a 1(true) then the output bit is a 1(true).
 Just like the And operator used in regular Python if both conditions are True the output is True, if one of the conditions in false the output is False.
 On paper an And logic gate is often written in a D.